 FIND AN ATTORNEY

-Attorneys interested in becoming a PLAN professional member can click here for our application.
+New attorneys interested in becoming PLAN professional members can download our application here.

 PLAN of CT Professional Member Attorneys understand the needs of families that have a loved one with disabilities.
 PLAN of CT currently partners with over 180 attorneys across the state.
 Explore our interactive map to find a PLAN Professional Member local to you.